Analyzing Southern Missouri Bancorp (SMBC) & Its Peers

-Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its rivals?
-We will compare Southern Missouri Bancorp to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, earnings, profitability and institutional ownership.
+Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it compare to its rivals?
+We will compare Southern Missouri Bancorp to similar businesses based on the strength of its valuation, profitability, institutional ownership, dividends, earnings, analyst recommendations and risk.

-This table compares Southern Missouri Bancorp and its rivals revenue, earnings per share and valuation.
+50.1% of Southern Missouri Bancorp shares are held by institutional investors.
+Comparatively, 38.6% of shares of all “Savings institutions, except federal” companies are held by institutional investors.
+15.1% of Southern Missouri Bancorp shares are held by company insiders.
+Comparatively, 7.4% of shares of all “Savings institutions, except federal” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This is a summary of recent ratings and recommmendations for Southern Missouri Bancorp and its rivals, as provided by MarketBeat.
+This is a breakdown of current recommendations and price targets for Southern Missouri Bancorp and its rivals, as provided by MarketBeat.

 |Sell Ratings